Ishaan302/Codesimul/README.md

   than configuring separate test cases in the UI.
 - Start timed contests with one hidden input/expected-output pair; submissions are ranked by first accepted solve time.
-- Load a Codeforces problem link and fetch its public metadata.
+- Load a Codeforces/Leetcode problem link and fetch its public metadata.

 ## Tech stack